ralphboadi/ralphboadi/README.md

 - 🔸 The **Central** region had higher sales volume but lower profit margins.
 - 🔹 **Technology** and **Office Supplies** were top-performing categories.
 - 🔵 Blue indicates higher values like sales and profit, 🔴 Red indicates lower performance.

-## 🔧 How to Use

-1. Clone this repository.
-2. Open and run the SQL files in your SQL environment using `Sample - Superstore.csv` as your data source.
-3. Open the Power BI file (`Superstore_Dashboard.pbix`) to explore the dashboard.
-4. Review insights and make data-driven recommendations.

 ## 👨‍💻 Author